MObinXIV/Foundations/timeComplexity&spaceComplexity/introduction.md

 ## What

 It's rate at which time taken increases with respect to the input size.it's U can call an average way to calculate the algorithm taken time. so we use something named (**Big-Oh**) notation.

+## How to compute time complexity

+it's ongoing process , applied to every single code or algorithm U generate and it have a se of basic rules.

+- consider the worst case scenario -> O(something).
+- avoid constants.
+- avoid lower values.

+## Space complexity (memory space)

+it consists of 2 parts:

+- Auxilary space -> space U take to solve the problem.
+- input space -> space that U take to store the input.